Aliases for AGTR2 Gene

 GeneCards Summary for AGTR2 Gene

-AGTR2 (Angiotensin II Receptor, Type 2) is a Protein Coding gene.
-Diseases associated with AGTR2 include posterior urethral valves and hypertrophic scars.
+AGTR2 (Angiotensin II Receptor Type 2) is a Protein Coding gene.
+Diseases associated with AGTR2 include Non-Syndromic X-Linked Intellectual Disability and Obstructive Nephropathy.
 Among its related pathways are Signaling by GPCR and p70S6K Signaling.
-GO annotations related to this gene include transcription factor binding and receptor antagonist activity.
-An important paralog of this gene is ACKR3.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and peptide hormone binding.
+An important paralog of this gene is AGTR1.

 Receptor for angiotensin II.
 Cooperates with MTUS1 to inhibit ERK2 activation and cell proliferation.

-The angiotensin2 receptors (AT2) are a member of the angiotensin receptor group of G-protein-coupled receptors that also includes AT1 and AT4.
-They are located primarily in the brain, adrenal medulla, heart and uterus where they counterbalance the effects of the AT1 receptor.
-The human AT2 receptor gene has been localized to chromosome X (Xq22-q23).
+The angiotensin2 receptor (AT2) is a member of the angiotensin receptor group of G-protein-coupled receptors that also includes AT1 and AT4.
+They are located primarily in the brain, adrenal medulla, heart and uterus where they counterbalance the effects of AT1.